The Professional Governance Act (PGA) fully enacted on February 5, 2021, provides a new regulatory framework for professions in BC.

-The PGA brings regulatory bodies under one act and provides a consistent governance framework for their professions that incorporates best practices of professional governance.
+The PGA brings the regulatory bodies under a single act and provides a consistent governance framework for their professions that incorporates best practices of professional governance.
 The OSPG is responsible for administering the PGA and for ensuring that best practices for professional governance are implemented.
-The Agrologists Act will eventually be repealed and each regulator will have it's own Schedule under the PGA.
+The Agrologists Act was repealed on February 5, 2021 and BCIA now operates entirely under the Professional Governance Act (PGA) with each regulator having a Schedule under the PGA.